Lipstick Jungle (TV series): Production

 The cast initially included Gina Gershon as Wendy Healy, Melissa George as Nico Reilly, Will Toale as Shane Healy, and Robert Buckley as Kirby Atwood, with Matthew Morrison, Scott Cohen, and Edward Herrmann also attached.
 The show underwent significant changes, though, with all the aforementioned cast being replaced and with executive producers DeAnn Heline and Eileen Heisler, writers Rand Ravich and Jill Gordon, and director Nigel Cole all fired.
 Melissa George had been personally cast by Bushnell, but left in early 2007 when she was offered the HBO series In Treatment (she was replaced by Kim Raver).

 The show premiered on February 7, 2008. as a midseason replacement taking over ERs spot at 10:00 pm Eastern/9:00 pm Central.
 The series was slated to have 13 episodes per season, but due to the 2007–2008 Writers Guild of America strike, only seven episodes were originally produced for the first season.
 The first season also competed indirectly with ABC's Cashmere Mafia, created by Bushnell's former creative partner from Sex and the City, Darren Star.

 On February 24, 2008, NBC ordered six additional scripts of Lipstick Jungle.
 On April 2, 2008, NBC renewed Lipstick Jungle for a second season when they announced their fall 2008 lineup.
 The second season premiered on September 24, airing at 10:00 pm Eastern/9:00 pm Central on Wednesdays.
 One month later, NBC announced that Lipstick Jungle would move to Fridays at 10:00 pm Eastern/9:00 pm Central effective October 31, 2008.

 On November 13, 2008, rumors emerged that NBC would cancel the show due to low ratings, but whether the remaining episodes would be aired in the current time slot was unclear.
 On November 21, 2008, NBC moved Lipstick Jungle to Fridays at an hour earlier, 9:00 pm Eastern/8:00 pm Central beginning December 5, for the remainder of the season.

 On January 9, 2009, the last produced episode of Lipstick Jungle aired, and it was advertised as the season finale.
-On January 15, 2009, the show was announced as not yet cancelled, and could be brought back for episodes based on how the new pilots were received.
+On January 15, 2009, the show was announced as not yet canceled, and could be brought back for episodes based on how the new pilots were received.
 On January 27, 2009, NBC announced that the show would get the "Friday Night Lights treatment", implying that the show will return on another of NBC Universal's networks for a third season and then replay on NBC midseason.

 On February 25, 2009, the future of Lipstick Jungle was once again put in limbo when NBC announced that Lindsay Price was cast in the pilot for ABC's new drama Eastwick.
 Had Lipstick Jungle received an official third-season pick-up from NBC, though, Price would have pulled out of Eastwick to fulfill her contractual obligation to Lipstick Jungle.

 On March 28, 2009, Entertainment Weekly reported that the show was officially canceled.